 The AR COUNTER is an 8-bit up-counter incremented on the input clock's rising edge.
-The counter is loaded from the ReLoad/Capture Register, ARRC, for auto-reload or capture operations, as well as for initialization.
+The counter is loaded from the ReLoad/Capture Register, ARRC, for auto-reload operations, as well as for initialization.
 Direct access to the AR counter is not possible; however, by reading or writing the ARLR load register, it is possible to read or write the counter's contents on the fly.

-The AR Timer's input clock can be either the internal clock (from the Oscillator Divider), the internal clock divided by 3, or the clock signal connected to the ARTIMin pin.
+The AR Timer's input clock can be either the internal clock (from the Oscillator Divider), or the internal clock divided by 3.
 Selection between these clock sources is effected by suitably programming bits CC0-CC1 of the ARSC1 register.
 The output of the AR Multiplexer feeds the 7-bit programmable AR Prescaler, ARPSC, which selects one of the 8 available taps of the prescaler, as defined by PSC0-PSC2 in the AR Mode Control Register.
-Thus the division factor of the prescaler can be set to 2n (where n = 0, 1,..7).
+Thus the division factor of the prescaler can be set to 2n (where n = 0, 1,...7).